Savielly Tartakower: Chess professional

 In France, Tartakower decided to become a professional chess player.
+Alongside other grandmasters like the Danish Aron Nimzowitsch and Czechoslovak Richard Réti, he was a leading figure in hypermodernism and was not afraid to play so-called “irregular” openings, such as the Dutch Defense.

 He also started cooperating with various chess magazines, and wrote several books and brochures on chess.
 The most famous of these, Die Hypermoderne Schachpartie (The Hypermodern Chess Game) was published in 1924 and has been issued in almost 100 editions since.
 Tartakower took part in many of the most important chess tournaments of his day.
 In 1927 and 1928 he won two tournaments in Hastings and shared first place with Aron Nimzowitsch in London.
 On the latter occasion, he defeated such notable players as Frank Marshall, Milan Vidmar, and Efim Bogoljubov.
 In 1930 he won the Liège tournament, beating Mir Sultan Khan by two points.
 Further down the list were, among others, Akiba Rubinstein, Nimzowitsch, and Marshall.

 Tartakower won the Polish Chess Championship twice, at Warsaw 1935 and Jurata 1937.
 In the 1930s he represented Poland in six Chess Olympiads, and France in 1950, winning three individual medals (gold in 1931 and bronze in 1933 and 1935), as well as five team medals (gold in 1930, two silver in 1931 and 1939, and two bronze in 1935 and 1937).